-In 1939, Stephen Dunn was born in New York City.
+Stephen Dunn was born on June 24, 1939, in Forest Hills, Queens.
+He graduated from Forest Hills High School in 1957.
 He earned a BA in history and English from Hofstra University, attended the New School Writing Workshops, and finished his MA in creative writing at Syracuse University.
-Dunn has worked as a professional basketball player, an advertising copywriter, and an editor, as well as a professor of creative writing.

 Dunn’s other honors include the Academy Award for Literature, the James Wright Prize, and fellowships from the National Endowment for the Arts and the New Jersey State Council on the Arts.
 He has taught poetry and creative writing and held residencies at Wartburg College, Wichita State University, Columbia University, University of Washington, Syracuse University, Southwest Minnesota State College, Princeton University, and University of Michigan.

-Dunn was the Distinguished Professor of Creative Writing at Richard Stockton College and lived in Frostburg, Maryland, with his wife, the writer Barbara Hurd.
+Dunn has worked as a professional basketball player, an advertising copywriter, and an editor, as well as a professor of creative writing.
+Dunn was the distinguished professor of creative writing at Richard Stockton College and lived in Frostburg, Maryland with his wife, the writer Barbara Hurd.
 He passed away on June 25, 2021.